d-shap/assertions/README.md

 Assertions framework
 ====================
 Assertions framework provides facilities for the unit testing.
-Assertions framework allows checking of conditions via existing assertion classes.
+Assertions framework allows checking of conditions using predefined assertions.
-This assertion classes make the tests more readable, understandable and maintainable.
+This assertions make tests more readable, understandable and maintainable.
-Also this assertion classes reduce the amount of code needed to perform some complicated checks.
+Also this assertions reduce the amount of code needed to perform some complicated checks.

 Import declaration for all the following examples:
 ```